 The committee declined referrals for additional time for questions during entity reports and to form a task force that would study the feasibility of remote participation.

-The committee expressed that while it desires to see the maximum number of messengers participating in the annual meeting, previous studies outlined “prohibitive costs, technological obstacles and legal challenges” of doing so.
+The committee expressed that while it desires to see the maximum number of messengers participating in the annual meeting, previous studies outlined “prohibitive costs, technological obstacles and legal challenges” to allowing remote participation.

 The technological mountain of allowing votes and discussions across multiple time zones and oceans to accommodate all Southern Baptists within a specific window is considerable, to say the least.
 But more than that, it would cause “administrative and polity chaos,” Iorg told EC members.